kenylson23/lastortillas.cursor.2/replit.md

 ## Overview

 Las Tortillas Mexican Grill is a full-stack web application for a Mexican restaurant located in Luanda, Angola.
+Founded on February 14, 2018, the restaurant has established itself as a family-friendly dining destination.
 The application features a modern, responsive frontend built with React and a RESTful API backend powered by Express.js.
 The system allows customers to browse the menu, make reservations, and submit contact inquiries.

 ## System Architecture